chipsalliance/f4pga-examples/docs/personal-designs.rst

 ========================

-This section describes how to compile and download your own designs to an FPGA using only the Symbiflow toolchain.
+This section describes how to compile and download your own designs to an FPGA using only the F4PGA toolchain.

 Before building any examples, you will need to first install the toolchain.
-To do this, follow the steps in `Getting Symbiflow <getting-symbiflow.html>`_.
+To do this, follow the steps in `Getting F4PGA <getting-f4pga.html>`_.
 After you have downloaded the toolchain, follow the steps in `Building Examples <building-examples.html>`_ by seting the installation directory to match what you set it to earlier, assigning the path and source for your conda environment, and activating your env.